number-25/autodidacticism/README.md

 # Computational Biology for Autodidacts
 A collection of resources that I have used (and hereby endorse) for those looking to teach themselves Computational Biology, as well as the branching disciplines which greatly influence comp. bio., such as Probability, Information Theory, Mathematics and so on.

-I will also include a separate list of resources that I have come across and been recommended, but have not used - as such, these will not be my endorsements, but simply references for you to explore further if you wish.

 ### Computational Biology and Bioinformatics
 <details>
 <summary> See full section </summary>